nicnosis/iu-courses/j360/index.md

  * `Register` an account on [Codecademy](https://www.codecademy.com/learn)
  * `Get` a domain name.
 I recommend getting one [from asmallorange.com](http://asmallorange.com)
  * `Get` web hosting.
 Asmallorange's _small shared plan_ is about $5/mo.
+ * If you want to use `IU Pages`, [get an account](https://access.iu.edu/Accounts)
- * `Visit` CSS Zen Garden and choose a style.
+ * `Visit` [CSS Zen Garden](http://www.csszengarden.com/218/) and choose a style.
 Download the HTML and CSS example files and try altering the CSS to create visual changes.
-For our in-class exercise, we will look at the theme [Apothecary](http://www.csszengarden.com/219/)
  * `Experienced students` Take a look at Jacob Gube's [tutorial](http://sixrevisions.com/css/ghost-buttons/) on how to make "ghost buttons" with CSS.

 #### This weekend